 If you're experiencing these symptoms you need to get off of your foot immediately and make an appointment with a podiatrist.

-If you've developed this intense pain in the early stages it may be treated by taping and using a splint that can be worn in a regular shoe.
+If you've developed this intense pain in the early stages it may be treated by taping the affected joint and using a splint that can be worn in a regular shoe.
+For acute pain, patients may also receive a shot of cortisone to reduce the inflammation and pain.

 If the pain becomes more intense, a short period in a walking boot is often required.
 Once the inflammation in the foot is reduced then treatment can be aimed at balancing foot mechanics.
 The most effective way to achieve this is through custom orthotics.
 It's also important to avoid high heels and other ill-fitting shoes as they can be contributing factors in developing capsulitis.